DTJF/fbdoc/src/doc/Tables.md

       include single or double quote characters.

 \note On UNIX like systems usually the shell (bash) expands the file
-      patterns (fb-doc doesn't see the pattern, but gets the files list instead, so option `--recursive` doesn't work -- enclose the pattern by single or double quotes to hinder that).
+      patterns (\Proj doesn't see the pattern, but gets the files list instead, so option `--recursive` doesn't work -- enclose the pattern by single or double quotes to hinder that).